 After the Plugin installation, Jira Server admin goes to the add-ons setup page.

-If Jira Server admin configures the Plugin or mappings, the Plugin checks that Jira Server user role is an admin.
+If Jira Server admin configures the Plugin or mappings, the Plugin checks that the Jira Server user role is an admin.

 API access token is embedded in API calls and allows editing and viewing mappings in Oomnitza.